EdinGuso/ecowcdb/README.md

 # Report

 ## Introduction
-The first goal of this project was to analyze the trade-off between accuracy and tractability of worst-case delay-bounds in time-sensitive networks with FIFO scheduling.
-Then, using the results of this analysis, we designed efficient heuristics that find the sweet spot of the trade-off.
+The first goal of this project was to analyze the trade-off between accuracy and tractability of Network Calculus in FIFO networks.
+Then, using the results of this analysis, we designed efficient heuristics that find the sweet spot of this trade-off.

 ### Background
 **Time-Sensitive Networking (TSN)** is a collection of standards and technologies that enables precise and time-critical communication in Ethernet networks.
 It provides mechanisms for deterministic data transmission, synchronization, and quality of service (QoS) enhancements, allowing for real-time and reliable delivery of time-sensitive data.